ovilab/ovilab.github.io/_posts/2017-06-15-neuronify-1-2-released.md

 ![New save menu](/img/posts/neuronify-1-2-save.png){:class="img-responsive"}

-Further, a community menu shows hosted simulations that can be downloaded.
+Finally, we have added a Community menu where you can download simulations created by other Neuronify users.
-These are shared by other Neuronify users, which is a feature we think can be very attrative for teachers who wish to share their simulations with students.
+This is a feature we hope can become very useful for teachers who would like to share simulations with their students.

 ![New community menu](/img/posts/neuronify-1-2-community.png){:class="img-responsive"}

+Uploading simulations is currently moderated and only available to registered users, but will be available to all in a future version.
-Contact us if you are interested in sharing your simulations in the community menu.
+Contact us if you would like to become a registered user and share your simulations in the community menu.
-You find our contact information on the bottom of this page.
+You will find our contact information on the bottom of this page.

-# What about mobile users? #
+# New features coming to mobile users in later release #

 The new features and design will be brought to mobile users in a later release.